larsulbricht/awesome-digital-assets/readme.md

 ## Technology & Infrastructure
 ### Blockchain Platforms (commonly used in industry initiatives)
-- [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/) - Hyperledger Fabric, an open source project from the Linux® Foundation, is a modular blockchain framework that is used for many non-financial blockchain use cases, but was also used in some popular initiatives like the Bundesbank Trigger Solution.
+- [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/) - Hyperledger Fabric, an open-source project from the Linux® Foundation, is a modular blockchain framework that is used for many non-financial blockchain use cases, but was also used in some popular initiatives like the Bundesbank Trigger Solution.
-- [Hyperledger Besu](https://besu.hyperledger.org/) - Hyperledger Besu one of the most common frameworks for institutions that want to build on an EVM-based technology for the broad developer ecosystem and the flexibility to potentially switch to public later.
+- [Hyperledger Besu](https://besu.hyperledger.org/) - Hyperledger Besu is one of the most common frameworks for institutions that want to build on an EVM-based technology for the broad developer ecosystem and the flexibility to potentially switch to public later.
 - [Corda](https://r3.com/corda/) - The Corda platform was created by the enterprise blockchain and software development company R3.
-Corda is an open source blockchain-based distributed ledger technology and smart contract platform.
+Corda is an open-source blockchain-based distributed ledger technology and smart contract platform.
 It is especially popular among banks as it is based on known principles and programming languages (JVM / Kotlin).
 - [DAML](https://www.digitalasset.com/developers) - DAML is an open-source smart contract language for building future-proof distributed applications developed by the company Digital Asset.
 It has been used in multiple company initiatives, e.g. the Canton Network.

 ### Custody Solutions
 - [Fireblocks](http://fireblocks.com/) - A leading digital asset infrastructure platform offering secure custody, wallet-as-a-service, payments, and tokenization solutions.
-Fireblocks employs multi-party computation (MPC) technology to safeguard digital assets (e.g. used by BNY Mellon, Revolut and Crypto.com).
+Fireblocks employs multi-party computation (MPC) technology to safeguard digital assets (e.g., used by Revolut, Crypto.com).
-- [Taurus](http://taurushq.com/) - A Swiss-based digital asset infrastructure provider offering a comprehensive platform for custody, issuance, and management of digital assets (e.g. used by Deutsche Bank, State Street, Santander, UBS).
+- [Taurus](http://taurushq.com/) - A Swiss-based digital asset infrastructure provider offering a comprehensive platform for custody, issuance, and management of digital assets (e.g., used by Deutsche Bank, State Street, Santander, UBS).
-- [Metaco](http://metaco.com/) - A Swiss digital asset custody firm acquired by Ripple, providing custody orchestration platforms for financial institutions (e.g. used by Citi, BBVA, DBS, BNP Paribas, DZ Bank, Standard Chartered)
+- [Metaco](http://metaco.com/) - A Swiss digital asset custody firm acquired by Ripple, providing custody orchestration platforms for financial institutions (e.g., used by Citi, BBVA, DBS, BNP Paribas, DZ Bank, Standard Chartered)
 - [BitGo](http://bitgo.com/) - Pioneering multi-signature wallet technology, BitGo provides institutional-grade custody with advanced security protocols, insurance coverage, and real-time portfolio tracking capabilities (e.g. used by Galaxy Digital (acquired BitGo), Pantera Capital, Nexo).
-- [Ledger Enterprise](https://enterprise.ledger.com/) - Enterprise-grade custody with HSM-backed private key storage and governance workflows (e.g. used by Nomura (via Komainu), Uphold).
+- [Ledger Enterprise](https://enterprise.ledger.com/) - Enterprise-grade custody with HSM-backed private key storage and governance workflows (e.g., used by Nomura (via Komainu), Uphold).
-- [Copper](https://copper.co/) - Custody and off-exchange settlement (ClearLoop), focused on institutional flexibility and DeFi access (e.g. used by Bitfinex).
+- [Copper](https://copper.co/) - Custody and off-exchange settlement (ClearLoop), focused on institutional flexibility and DeFi access (e.g., used by Bitfinex).

 ### Interoperability Solutions
 - [Project Guardian: Interlinking Networks](https://www.mas.gov.sg/-/media/mas-media-library/development/fintech/guardian/interlinking-networks-technical-paper-vfinal.pdf) - This report proposes a common model for linking digital asset networks implemented on diverse ledger technologies and describes common archetypes for the issuance, distribution and transfer of digital assets and introduces a reference model for cross-network exchanges.